devsamuelv/cpp-nix-experiment/README.md

 ## Libraries

 The libraries are added via nix packages housed inside the `libraries` folder.
-Currently the only library being used is `httplib`.
-NOTE: When adding new libraries the nix package for each respective library must be added to the packages declaration inside `default.nix` and `shell.nix`.
-Adding it to `shell.nix` will add it to the develop environment which is kinda useful.
+The libraries folder current has three libraries residing in it. `Pytorch` and `httplib`, while `spdlog` is included it is not integrated with the main `flake.nix` file.
+(Due to some compile errors) The reasoning behind using nix for dependencies instead of the countless other package managers for c++ or any other language.
+Is reliability and cross-compliation, by building the source code for each library we can avoid the massive headache of sourcing binanaries and dependencies for libraries when deploying to arm based systems.

 ## Building & Running

 First, because nix is awesome you don't need to download anything (except for nix).
 After cloning the repo make sure you have [nix flakes enabled](https://nixos.wiki/wiki/Flakes).
 Then execute this command `nix run` it will take some time.
 But when its finished the camera server will be running on `http://localhost:8080/hi`!

+There are three main nix commands that you will need to know to develop with nix.
+It's the `run`, `build`, `develop` commands prefixed with `nix` like so: `nix develop` or `nix run`.
+Now for the next question what do all three really do?

+#### `nix build`

+It will compile the project according to the nix configuration files like `flake.nix` or and other `.nix` file.
+CMake is used for building the raw executable, but nix manages the steps and environment that cmake receives to build the binaries in.
+When its completed a new folder named `result` will be available with the compiled binary ready.

+#### `nix run`

+Will do everything in `nix build` and execute the binary when its finished building.

+#### `nix develop`

+It will compile the devshell which is a custom development environment with all the libraries and headers necessary to develop this project.
+Its nice when executed you have a full fledged dev environment without any configuration necessary as a new developer.

 ## Debugging